 Modern speakers offer more depth, clarity and power than those developed just a few years ago.
 Investing in a new sound system is always a solid choice - especially if you're a bit of an audiophile.

-If you're looking to get a more encompassing audio experience, here's how you should set up the room that any high-end speakers are housed in:
+If you're looking to get a more encompassing audio experience, here's how you should set up a room that high-end speakers are housed:

 Consider the seating